catega/Circular-rating-system-template/README.md

-# This is a simple wheel-shaped rating template.
+# Wheel rating system template by catega.
-# HTML5 - CSS3 - jQuery
+This is a simple wheel-shaped rating template with HTML5, CSS3 and jQuery